Last Updated on September 20, 2023 by Samantha Harris

 Just remember that certain types of substrate are better for digging than others.
 Straw, hay, and coconut husks are ideal, while mulch and hemp are discouraged.
 That’s because mulch tends to clump and become solid, and it’s harder to dig into.
 Meanwhile, hemp can splinter, causing injuries.

 A tortoise may dig to rearrange its substrate.
-Tortoises do this so that it’s more comfortable to lie down on, much like how we fluff pillows and rearrange blankets.
+Tortoises do this so that it’s more comfortable, much like how we fluff pillows and rearrange blankets.

 Depending on the tortoise, this may be harmless behavior or a symptom of a larger problem.
-On the one hand, some tortoises dig as a part of their normal routine, such as right before they go to sleep.
+On the one hand, some tortoises dig as a part of their normal routine, such as right before sleep.
 This is merely your tortoise settling in for the night.

-Don’t stop the tortoise from digging if you’re concerned about this compulsive habit.
+If you’re concerned about this compulsive habit, don’t stop the tortoise from digging.
 Instead, check its surroundings to determine the root cause of the problem.

 If its tank is exposed to heavy foot traffic, loud pets, or powerful smells, this could be what’s stressing your tortoise.
 Eliminating these issues will help the tortoise calm down.